What is CBD oil? Everything you need to know

 The precise function of CBD in the ECS is currently unconfirmed but it interacts with receptors in a different way to THC and it’s thought that it may prevent endocannabinoids from being broken down, thereby prolonging their effects.
 This could explain any ability CBD has to aid pain relief or help with stress-related complaints such as anxiety.
 It’s also possible that CBD could bind to an as yet undiscovered endocannabinoid receptor.

-CBD can also interact with non-cannabinoid receptors including 5-HT, the receptor for serotonin, which contributes to wellbeing and happiness.
+CBD can also interact with non-cannabinoid receptors including 5-HT1, which is involved in the production of serotonin, a hormone that contributes to wellbeing and happiness.

 Is CBD oil safe?